 | 2021 | 7.65% |

-The state individual income tax rate in Massachusetts is progressive, ranging from 5.00% to 9.00%.
+Massachusetts state taxes include several other taxes as well.
 Massachusetts’s corporate income tax rate is 8%.
 Additionally, Massachusetts does not impose municipal sales taxes and has a 6.25% state sales tax rate.

 Massachusetts Payroll Tax Withholding: